 Two new homologations, WINTER SOTTOZEROTM 3 and CINTURATOTM P7TM, for the new Volkswagen Passat at its Paris MotorShow debut.

 It’s true, you have to buy two sets of tyres: one for summer and one for winter.
-But when the winter tyres are fitted, the summer tyres are set aside and stored appropriately.
+But when you fitwinter tyres, the summer tyres should be set aside and stored appropriately.
 They can then be used again as the months get warmer ensuring safety in all weather conditions.

 Winter tyres have been developed to respond actively in the presence of snow but also offer excellent performance, compared with summer tyres, on wet and dry roads throughout the cold weather season.
 The tread pattern has been designed to reduce the risk of aquaplaning considerably, compared with summer tyres.

 This option is strongly advised against.
-In fact, if the car is front-wheel drive, and winter tyres are fitted only at the front, there is a risk of losing control of the vehicle.
-If the car is rear-wheel drive, and winter tyres are fitted only at the rear, there is a risk of losing control when cornering.
-Finally, if winter tyres are fitted on the non-driving wheel axle it will be very difficult to move on icy or snow-covered roads.
+In fact, if the car is front-wheel drive, and you fit winter tyres only at the front, there is a risk of losing control of the vehicle.
+If the car is rear-wheel drive, and you fit winter tyres only at the rear, there is a risk of losing control when cornering.
+Finally, if you fit winter tyres on the non-driving wheel axle it will be very difficult to move on icy or snow-covered roads.

 No. With chains you can’t go more than 50 km/h.
 Some winter tyres, however, are approved for speeds up to 270 km/h (speed rating W).
 Obviously you must always observe the speed limits set by the Highway Code and adapt your speed according to the weather conditions.